 “If physicians are improperly diagnosing individuals with serious mental health issues in order to continue an antipsychotic regimen, they should be reported and investigated,” Dr. David Gifford, the chief medical officer at the American Health Care Association, which represents for-profit nursing homes, said in a statement.

 In 1987, President Ronald Reagan signed a law banning the use of drugs that serve the interest of the nursing home or its staff, not the patient.

 But the practice persisted.
 In the early 2000s, studies found that antipsychotic drugs like Seroquel, Zyprexa and Abilify made older people drowsy and more likely to fall.
 The drugs were also linked to heart problems in people with dementia.
 More than a dozen clinical trials concluded that the drugs nearly doubled the risk of death for older dementia patients.

 And the issue may not be unique to nursing homes.

-In our home town of Nashville, a member of the Foster Care Review Board (a volunteer group that helps ensure that children in state custody are receiving the care they need) discovered that 3 children in the same facility all of which received Seroquel and had no idea what it was for and just thought it was for sleep.
+In our home town of Nashville, a member of the Foster Care Review Board (a volunteer group that helps ensure that children in state custody are receiving the care they need) discovered that 3 children in the same facility all received Seroquel… and had no idea what it was for; they just thought it was for sleep.

 Upon further investigation, the prescribing physician – Dr. David Struble – had received $1,450 in early 2010 from AstraZeneca for a “speaking fee”, which was just before the company paid out $520 million over their illegal marketing of Seroquel for off-label use (primarily as a sedative).
 AstraZeneca was accused of intentionally marketing the drugs by paying kickbacks to doctors (including bogus speaking fees and other incentives).